flow5 is available for Windows 64 bits, macOS.

 - processor Intel i5 4 cores

 - OpenGL 3.1+

-- win64 or macOS; flow5 does not run on 32-bits configurations
+- win64, macOS and linux 64 bits; flow5 does not run on 32-bits configurations

 - OpenGL 2.1 or more recent